-This mushroom risotto is a recipe I make often.
+This vegan mushroom risotto is a recipe I make often.
 It’s quick, easy, guaranteed deliciousness.
-Why I haven’t posted it on the blog yet is beyond me…

-And no, you don’t need any cheese to achieve this creamy texture and full flavour!
+You don’t need any dairy to achieve this creamy texture and full flavour!
 Follow my tips below for risotto success…

 - 1 tbsp olive oil